List of In Plain Sight characters: James Shannon

 James Wiley Shannon (Stephen Lang) is the father of Mary and Brandi.
 For the majority of the series, he was on the run from law enforcement, having robbed a bank.
 Until the fifth season, he was unseen, though often mentioned.
 He first appeared in "Drag Me to Hell" (5.05).

 In the second season, the Shannon women discover that James had started a new family after leaving them; his daughter, Lauren, visited the Shannons to reveal James's actions.
 In the third season, it is revealed James has a son, Scott.

 In "Drag Me to Hell", James appears at Mary's door.
 Mary immediately arrests him.
 Over the next few days/weeks he escapes, and is again arrested by Mary.
 After this second arrest, he is shot by a business partner after diving in front of Mary, to protect her from being shot.
 He dies from his wounds, is later cremated, and Mary spreads his ashes on a horse racing track, since going to a racetrack with him is the earliest memory Mary had of her father.

 Minor characters

 The following are characters appearing in multiple episodes in small roles.
-A number of McCormick's ex-castmates on The West Wing have appeared; in addition to recurring cast member Joshua Malina, three actors, Allison Janney, Richard Schiff, and Bradley Whitford, have appeared.
+A number of McCormack's ex-castmates on The West Wing have appeared; in addition to recurring cast member Joshua Malina, three actors, Allison Janney, Richard Schiff, and Bradley Whitford, have appeared.